 Spiritual – unconditional and nonjudgmental intervention by another party establishing the canine-human bond.

-TADSAW additionally provides for the training of a Medical Alert Service Dog for any warrior’s immediate family, the spouse or children, surviving with compassion fatigue, secondary PTSD, or any other mental health issue diagnosed while the warrior was deployed or on active duty.
+TADSAW additionally provides for the training of a Medical Alert Service Dog for any veteran’s immediate family, the spouse or children, surviving with compassion fatigue, secondary Military Induced Anxiety Depression Syndrome (MIADS), or any other mental health issue diagnosed while the veteran was deployed or on active duty.

-Whenever possible, TADSAW will evaluate the warrior’s personal dog, because the bond has been established, to determine the dog’s viability to be a service dog candidate.
-If the warrior needs a dog, TADSAW’s trainers will go to a rescue shelter and evaluate and select an appropriate candidate for the warrior.
+Whenever possible, TADSAW will evaluate the veteran’s personal dog, because the bond has been established, to determine the dog’s viability to be a service dog candidate.
+A rescue dog from a shelter or the warrior’s own personal dog, if deemed appropriate in temperament, demeanor, and size, will be evaluated, enter BOOT CAMP, and be trained specific commands for specific needs of a wounded warrior with MIADS.
+If the veteran needs a dog, TADSAW’s trainers will go to a rescue shelter and evaluate and select an appropriate candidate for the veteran.
 At that time the process will begin.

 A short answer as to the why and how…Petting a dog decreases release of cortisol and increases release of oxytocin into the bloodstream.
 Decreases in cortisol lower blood pressure and facilitate a sense of relaxation, while increases in oxytocin, this same chemical released when a mother nurses her infant, will facilitate a sense of security and well-being.

-For warriors with PTSD, it has been documented that a dog helps with emotional regulation.
+For veterans with MIADS, it has been documented that a dog helps with emotional regulation.
 Patients who are very anxious and have anger issues find they can’t work with a dog if they yell.
 They must have a calm voice.
 Working with a dog helps build confidence and bridge the gap with strangers.
 More often than not the response and the bond is immediate.

-A female warrior with PTSD has sleep disorders and often awakens to find herself barricaded in her closet, behind duffle bags, with a knife.
+A female veteran with MIADS has sleep disorders and often awakens to find herself barricaded in her closet, behind duffle bags, with a knife.
 With her TADSAW SERVICE DOG she is able to sleep.
-Simply having a dog around allows the warriors to trust the dog to assess the safety of their surroundings, as the dogs have a much keener sensory capacity than people.
+Simply having a dog around allows the veterans to trust the dog to assess the safety of their surroundings, as the dogs have a much keener sensory capacity than people.